brettChapman/paf2pav/README.md

 ## Generate the PAV binary matrix given the PAF file

-##Run the script in this repository with the PAF file to generate a PAV binary matrix tsv file, formatted to be compatible with Panache.
+Run the script ```paf2pav.py``` in this repository with the PAF file to generate a PAV binary matrix tsv file, formatted to be compatible with Panache.

 ```
 paf2pav.py -i pangenome.paf -o pangenome_pav.tsv
 ```